 How long can I stay within the service?

 We work to a maximum stay of 2 years, however, the length of time is led by the support needs of the individual and working on the housing assessment process.
 The aim will always be to support to live as independently as possible and to move on into the community.

 We will support to identify and build on individual’s strengths in order to promote recovery, and assist to achieve optimum level of independence.
-We work in partnership with our service users, their families, friends, and wider care teams to promote and maintain good mental health and well being.
+We work in partnership with our people who use the service, their families, friends, and wider care teams to promote and maintain good mental health and wellbeing.
 We offer a flexible and supportive service focused on need.